 Also, remember you can go recipe-free to make a number of healthy camping meals.
 Tacos, veggie hashes, power bowls, grilled protein and veg, soups and stews, and stir-fries are all fairly simple to make freestyle.

 - BBQ Sauce + Ketchup

 - Sea salt

 - Apples: Chop into pieces and roast over the fire.
 Can also do this with pineapple and peaches too.
 So good!

 Other Things You Don’t Want To Forget for a healthy camping experience

-- All natural pest repellent
+- All-natural pest repellent